 Thinking about one another

+Some time later he got a letter from Marie with a photo showing the three of them.
+Kathi was already in the car behind the wheel, Marie and Walther were loading parcels.
+They all sent their love.
 “You need not worry about us so much,” Marie wrote.
 “Certainly, our world will never be the same again, but this whole pomp has never meant anything to us.
 Do you remember the woman we met some years ago at Mount Petersberg, the one with the unspeakable hat who thought she could turn up her nose upon us?
 Now she is glad that she is getting something to eat from us.
 Kathi and Walter have grown up with other values, real values, their wealth is being decent human beings, and we will not lose our values so long as we give each other strength.”

 Battles in the Carpathians 1915

 After three months of failed offensives and counter-offensives, Austria-Hungary had lost some 800,000 men.
 By the end of February, the defense of Przemysl had become hopeless.
-Emperor Franz Joseph approved an honorable surrender.
-There was only time left to destroy all weapons, the fortifications, and all other war materials.
-The commander went with 120,000 soldiers into Russian captivity.
-“I do not know what to say to all the peasants who have lost or missed a loved one,” Joscha wrote, “many feel all abandoned, sometimes all I can do is to be with them.”
+For this reason, emperor Franz Joseph approved an honorable surrender.
+There was only time left to destroy all weapons, fortifications and all war material, then the commander went with 120,000 soldiers into Russian captivity.
+“I do not know what to say to all the peasants who have lost or missed a loved one,” Joscha wrote to Marie.
+“Many feel all abandoned, sometimes all I can do is to be with them.”